reis-r/Glass-type-prediction-with-Azure-ML/README.md

 For each of the models, there are some experiments that could improve performance:

-- The results could probably improve having AutoML run for more time, but for our purposes this is good enough.
+- The results of the Automated ML run could probably improve having AutoML run for more time, but for our purposes this is good enough.
 Deep learning, besides being more resource-intensive, also could get better results.

-- The Hyperdrive run model probably could improved using Grid sampling instead of Random sampling, but that would take longer (and more computing power) to train.
+- The Hyperdrive run model may be better using Grid sampling instead of Random sampling, but that would take longer (and more computing power) to train.